 From the mouth of the Grand Canyon, the park follows the Arizona-Nevada border along what was formerly 140 miles of the Colorado River.
 The two big lakes-Mead and Mohave- are the big draw here.

 Although much of Lake Mead must be experienced by boat, the various campgrounds, marinas, lodges, and other facilities clustered around the lake make it possible for non-boaters to enjoy it as well.
-Literally millions of people use the lake each year, and many of these visitors return again and again to find that special cove or campground, or just to sit on the banks and enjoy solitude of a quality that only nature can supply.
+Literally millions of people use the park each year, and many of these visitors return again and again to find that special cove or campground, or just to sit on the shore and enjoy solitude of a quality that only nature can supply.